Tuition fees are posted annually on the Student Accounts website. Fees are listed by program and year of entry.

 - Teaching Assistantships or Course Instructorships (and may include Research Assistantships)

 - External fellowships and scholarships

-The Department awards this University fellowship to all eligible doctoral students in their first five years of study
+The Department awards this University fellowship to doctoral students without large awards in their first five years of study

 Under the University funding policy, if the Department offers a TAship to a student, and the student elects to decline the offer, the student’s funding will be reduced by the amount of the TAship.
 Under current union agreements, a student who is appointed to one TAship will receive five additional TAships of the same value or higher in successive years, providing the student is still enrolled in graduate study.

 The Department makes every effort to curtail TA responsibilities during the first year of study, and to this end a reduced number of TA hours are sometimes offered to first year students.
 One major pedagogical objective of the Department is to prepare students for future academic careers in religious studies programs, and towards that end we try to ensure that each of our students is afforded at least one year experience as a Teaching Assistant in the World Religions course, RLG 100/280Y.